pleaobraga/blog-react/README.md

 #### About

-this project is ablog whe you can add and delete posts, build with react and redux
+this project is a blog whe you can add and delete posts, build with react and redux